hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 - "Snakefiles are Python code."
 - "The entire Snakefile is executed whenever you run `snakemake`."
 - "All actual work should be done by rules."
+- "A `shell` action executes a command-line instruction."
+- "A `run` action executes Python code."
 ---

 Despite our efforts, our pipeline still has repeated content,